-- Account Name (If required).
-Enter the account name provided by your ISP.
-This might also be called the host name. - Domain Name (If required).
-Enter the domain name provided by your ISP.
+- Account Name (if required).
+Enter the account name that your ISP provided.
+This might also be called the host name. - Domain Name (if required).
+Enter the domain name that your ISP provided.

 These fields display when your ISP requires a login: